 Spraying the plastic wrap ensures that the thawed rolls will not stick once it is time to bake.
 If they stick to the plastic wrap, the rolls will deflate which will cause them to lose their soft and fluffy interior.

-Pour the butter over the tops of the Rhodes frozen dinner rolls making sure to include the outside edge of the pan.
+Pour some the butter mixture over the tops of the Rhodes frozen dinner rolls making sure to include the outside edge of the pan but reserving a couple tablespoons for after baking.
 The butter should be evenly distributed all around the pan.
-Sprinkle with herbs and salt.
 I prefer not to brush the tops with the butter because if too much pressure is applied the rolls will deflate.

 When it is time to bake, turn the oven to 350 degrees.
 Once the oven is at temperature, place the Rhodes rolls in the oven for 15-20 minutes.
 If you are using a different brand of rolls check the back of the bag for cooking time.
 I'm sure they are all pretty similar.